Andreansx/Networking-lab/ls648/readme.md

 <div align="center">
 <h3>Firmware Issue</h3>

+> Note: Revised or corrected details in this section will be prefixed with the “>” symbol to indicate clarifications or amendments.

-# Below is a copy of the issue with the firmware that I documented in my deprecated repo.
+## Below is a copy of the issue with the firmware that I documented in my deprecated repo.
-# I will try to rewrite it here if I find any mistakes.
+## I will try to rewrite it here if I find any mistakes.
 </div>

 ### How it started